OpenMS/pyopenms-docs/docs/source/ms_data.rst

 .. image:: img/chromatogram1.png

-Note how the annotation using precursor and production mass of our XIC :term:`chromatogram` is displayed in the viewer.
+Note how the annotation using precursor and production mass of our XIC chromatogram is displayed in the viewer.

 We can also visualize the resulting data using ``matplotlib``.
-Here we can plot every :term:`chromatogram` in our :py:class:`~.MSExperiment` and label it with it's native ID.
+Here we can plot every chromatogram in our :py:class:`~.MSExperiment` and label it with it's native ID.

 .. image:: img/ChromPlot.png